Wondering how to save money to travel the world?

 Cut out online temptation.

-If you don’t see the adorable workout clothes or fun travel gadgets on Pinterest, you can’t want them.
+If you don’t see the adorable workout clothes or fun travel gadgets on social media, you can’t want them.

-One of our most effective tips for how to save money to travel is simple: think about nothing else (which, if you’re saving for a long-term trip, you can probably relate anyway).
+One of our most effective tips for how to save money to travel is simple: think about nothing else (which, if you’re saving for a long-term trip, you can probably relate).

-Literally every purchase got compared to travel during our time spent saving.
+Literally every purchase was compared to travel during our time spent intensely saving.

 Sell off excess items.

-We started categorizing our belongings and experimenting with Craigslist in order to offload unneeded items to travel, including everything from electronic gadgets to my old flute to Jeremy’s car.
+We started categorizing our belongings and experimenting with Craigslist (today, that would also include Facebook Marketplace) to offload anything and everything we wouldn’t take with us to travel, including everything from electronic gadgets to my old flute to Jeremy’s car to my wedding dress.

 What we couldn’t sell and weren’t set on keeping was donated in an effort to cut down on moving costs.